oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd/radix_sort.rst

 **Possible API extensions (may be implemented in the future)**

-- Add API to pass externally allocated memory.
+- Allow passing externally allocated memory.
-- Add API to pass dependent events.
+- Allow passing dependent events.
-- Add API to pass a range of bits to sort.
+- Allow passing a range of bits to sort.
-- Add API to allow out-of-place sorting, e.g. with a double-buffer or an output sequence(s)
+- Allow out-of-place sorting, e.g. with a double-buffer or an output sequence(s)
 - Allow configuration of kernels other than the most time-consuming kernel (e.g. of a kernel computing histograms).
 - Allow range transformations (e.g. range pipes or transform iterators).